Eugene McCaslin

-Eugene William McCaslin, Jr. (born July 12, 1977) is an American former college and professional football player who was a linebacker in the National Football League (NFL) for a single season.
-He played college football for the University of Florida.
-He was drafted late in the seventh round of the 2000 NFL Draft, and played professionally for the NFL's Green Bay Packers.
+Eugene William McCaslin, Jr. (born July 12, 1977) is an American former professional football player who was a linebacker for a single season in the National Football League (NFL).
+He played college football for the Florida Gators.
+He was selected late in the seventh round of the 2000 NFL draft, and played professionally for the NFL's Green Bay Packers.
+McCaslin was also a member of the Detroit Lions and Tampa Bay Buccaneers but did not appear in any games for either team.

-Early years
+Early life

 McCaslin was born in Tampa, Florida.
-He attended Jesuit High School in Tampa, but later transferred to Chamberlain High School and played high school football for the Chamberlain Chiefs.
+He attended Jesuit High School in Tampa, but later transferred to Chamberlain High School and played high school football for the Chamberlain Chiefs, and won the title of Homecoming King.

 College career

 McCaslin accepted an athletic scholarship to attend the University of Florida, where he played for coach Steve Spurrier's Florida Gators football team from 1996 to 1999.
 As a freshman in 1996, he was a member of the Gators team that defeated the Florida State Seminoles 52–20 in the Sugar Bowl to win the Bowl Alliance national championship.
 Used mostly as a blocking back, he had two games where he rushed for 100 yards or more during the first three seasons of his college career.
 Prior to his senior season in 1999, he switched to defense and became a starting linebacker.